affirm-bats-yodel/wiki-multistream-index-parser/README.md

 # wiki-multistream-index-parser

-A multistream parser for Wikipedia Dump
+A multistream index parser for Wikipedia Dump